-In the 'Calculation control' folder, select 'Surface solution control' and unselect 'Yplus', 'Efforts', and 'Tplus' from the list of variables to output on surfaces as they are not relevant to this tutorial.
-Note that 'Thermal flux' and 'Boundary temperature' have been automatically added to the list when the thermal model was activated.
-Add 'Boundary layer Nusselt' to the selection (Figure II.13) and save the file.
+Surface solution control : Unselect 'Yplus', 'Stress', and 'Tplus' from the list of variables to output on surfaces as they are not relevant to this tutorial.
+Note that both 'Thermal flux' and 'Boundary temperature' have been automatically added to the list when the thermal model was activated.
+Add 'Boundary layer Nusselt' to the selection (Figure II.16) and save the file.